top of page

 A close-up of a human finger covered in tiny white and blue microplastic particles against a blue background.

 Microplastics may be invisible to the naked eye, but their impact on our planet is colossal.
-These minuscule Plastic fragments, less than 5 millimetres in diameter, are infiltrating every corner of the environment, from the pristine peaks of the Himalayas to the deepest trenches of the Mariana Trench.
+These minuscule plastic fragments, less than 5 millimetres in diameter, are infiltrating every corner of the environment, from the pristine peaks of the Himalayas to the deepest trenches of the Mariana Trench.
 Quit Plastic sheds light on this invisible threat and empowers you to be part of the solution.

 A Multifaceted Problem with Devastating Consequences

 Secondary microplastics are designed to be small, but their minuscule size allows them to escape wastewater treatment plants and enter our waterways quickly.
-They originate from degrading Plastic bottles, bags, and other single-use plastics that litter our landscapes.
+They originate from degrading plastic bottles, bags, and other single-use plastics that litter our landscapes.
 Sunlight and environmental factors break down these larger plastic items into ever-smaller fragments, creating a pervasive and persistent ecological threat.

-This leads to blockages in their digestive tracts, causing them to starve or even die.
+Such confusion leads to blockages in their digestive tracts, causing them to starve or even die.
 Microplastics disrupt the delicate food chain in the ocean, potentially impacting human health.
 Microplastics can bioaccumulate in our seafood, raising concerns about the long-term effects on our well-being.

 Beyond the Ocean: A Threat Lurking Everywhere